defseg/chess/README.md

 Chess
 -----

-Expects input in algebraic chess notation
+Expects input in algebraic chess notation.

+To play, load chess.rb in irb/pry, and:

+`g = Game.new`

+`g.play`

 #Game code structure